jaylee-middlebury/capstone/README.md

 Also make sure to change the `emb_dim` parameter from its current value of `512` to the size of your pre-trained embeddings.
 This should automatically adjust the input size of the decoder LSTM to accomodate them.

 ---

-__How do I keep track of which tensors allow gradients to be computed?__

-With the release of PyTorch `0.4`, wrapping tensors as `Variable`s is no longer required.
-Instead, tensors have the `requires_grad` attribute, which decides whether it is tracked by `autograd`, and therefore whether gradients are computed for it during backpropagation.

-- By default, when you create a tensor from scratch, `requires_grad` will be set to `False`.
-- When a tensor is created from or modified using another tensor that allows gradients, then `requires_grad` will be set to `True`.
-- Tensors which are parameters of `torch.nn` layers will already have `requires_grad` set to `True`.

----

-__How do I compute all BLEU (i.e. BLEU-1 to BLEU-4) scores during evaluation?__

-You'd need to modify the code in [`eval.py`](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning/blob/master/eval.py) to do this.
-Please see [this excellent answer](<https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning/issues/37#issuecomment-455924998>) by [kmario23](<https://github.com/kmario23>) for a clear and detailed explanation.